derby-developers/api_doc/source/includes/_users.md

-accounts | array of Account objects (real money gaming, virtual, etc.) player_statuses | array of PlayerStatus objects, each one corresponding to a group of applications application_statuses | array of application status objects
+accounts | array of Account objects (real money gaming, virtual, etc.) player_statuses | array of PlayerStatus objects, each one corresponding to a group of applications application_statuses | array of application status objects longest_wager_streak | an object containing the wager count of the user's longest streak
 ## PlayerStatus Object

 ```json